Kings Gap Environmental Education Center: Recreation

 Hiking and picnicking are popular activities at the park.
 Kings Gap has many picnic tables throughout the park to enjoy a lunch packed from home.
 There are three permanent orienteering courses at Kings Gap Environmental Education Center of different difficulties.
-Orienteering is a sport that involves using a map and compass to negotiate a designated course.
-Additional information on orienteering and copies of the course map are available at the center office.
 The center offers programs on orienteering for beginners in the fall and spring.

 Hunting is permitted on several hundred acres of Kings Gap Environmental Education Center.
 Hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.
 The common game species are gray squirrels, turkey, and white-tailed deer.

 There are approximately 20 miles of trails from 19 marked and named trailheads.

 Nature

 Kings Gap Environmental Education Center has a wide variety of wild plants and animals.
 Turkey vultures can be seen near the summit of the mountain.
-Reptiles including the box turtle, five-lined skink, copperhead snakes and timber rattlesnakes.
+Reptiles including the box turtle, five-lined skink, copperhead snakes and timber rattlesnakes can also be seen.
 The plant life is diverse as well.
 Wild blueberry, huckleberry and mountain laurel can be found in the woods with large stands of chestnut oak, white pine, larch and Douglas fir.
 Vernal pools appear in the springtime.
 These pools provide habitats and breeding area for amphibians like wood frogs, spotted salamanders, and spring peepers.